 It can be related to just about anything and can come in many forms.
-For example, bullying can include physical, verbal, social (like spreading rumours, excluding people, etc.) or sexual aggression, and it can be either online or face-to-face.
+For example, bullying can include physical, verbal and social aggression, and it can be either face-to-face, online (cyberbullying), or covert/hidden (e.g. making faces behind someone’s back).
 Cyber bullying is a form of bullying that uses technology (e.g. text messages, email and social networking sites such as Facebook, Instagram or YouTube), anonymously or not, to carry out the behaviour.

 People who have been bullied may feel alone, unsafe, afraid, stressed, ashamed and rejected.
 Often they will feel that there is no escape and may take measures to ‘fit in’ by changing their appearance, acting differently, and may even go so far as to hurt themselves or others.

 Research shows that being bullied can have serious effects on your physical and mental health, and your performance at school and at work which can affect you even into adulthood.
 Severe bullying can be traumatic for young people, especially peer bullying, as peer relationships are especially important at this stage of life.
 Experiencing bullying can also increase the risk that someone will develop depression and anxiety in the future.